PacktPublishing/Software-Architecture-with-Cpp-2E/README.md

   <img src="pics/cover_image.jpg" height="200px" align="right"/>
 </a>

-This is the code repository for [Software Architecture with C++: Designing Robust C++ Systems with Modern Architectural Practices, Second Edition](https://www.packtpub.com/en-us/product/software-architecture-with-c-9781803243016), published by Packt.
+This is the source code repository for [Software Architecture with C++: Designing Robust C++ Systems with Modern Architectural Practices, Second Edition](https://www.packtpub.com/en-us/product/software-architecture-with-c-9781803243016), published by Packt.

 **Architect high-quality C++ applications using modern features and patterns, with expanded coverage of observability and cloud-native tooling, plus new content on monadic design techniques for modular C++ development.**